stonychen/anno-cli/README.md

 #### Step 3 Edit template file

+1. We use [ejs](https://github.com/mde/ejs) to render remplate.
-All variables are under root, like `root.className`, Which is same it in `config.js`.
-We can get path which we input from `root.$PATH` and get template which we selected from `root.$TEMPLATE`
+2. All variables are under root, like `root.className`, which should be same as it in `config.js`.
+We can get path from `root.$PATH` and get templat which we selected from `root.$TEMPLATE`.

 templates/foo-bar/src/index.page.tsx
 ```